ismith/glanche/README.md

 ## Installation
-There's just one file, `glanche`. `gam` installs itself to `~/bin/gam/gam`, so I recommend installing `gam` and just dropping `glanche` in next to it.
+There's just one file, `glanche`. `gam` installs itself to `~/bin/gam/gam`, so I recommend installing `gam` and just dropping `glanche` in next to it. `glanche` will prompt you to create a config file on first run.
+Configuring `gam` is beyond the scope of this document; see the `gam` docs linked above.